zivagolee/zivagolee/README.md

 ### Hi there 👋

-I am Zivago, a Director of Engineering at @canary-technologies-corp leading the Platform team (Infrastructure, Security, DevEx and IT).
+I am Zivago, a Director of Engineering at @canary-technologies-corp leading the Platform team (Infrastructure, Security, and IT).
 I am HIRING!

 ### Get in touch ✉️